 Graduate Attribute 11: Project management and finance

-Demonstrate knowledge and understanding of engineering management principles and economic decision-making.
+Demonstrate knowledge and understanding of engineering management principles.

-Range statement: Basic techniques from economics and project management applied to one's own work, as a member and leader in a team, and to manage projects in multi-disciplinary environments.
+Range statement: Basic techniques from economics and project management applied to one's own work, as a member or leader in a team, and to manage projects in multi-disciplinary environments.